zluudg/edm/README.md

   -debug
     	print debug logging during operation
   -file-format string
-    	output format ('json' or 'fstrm') (default "json") -output-filename string
+    	output format when writing to a file ('json' or 'fstrm') (default "json") -output-filename string
-    	the filename to write dnstap streams to (empty or '-' means stdout) -simple-random-sampling-n int
+    	the filename to write dnstap streams to ('-' means stdout) -output-tcp string
+    	the target and port to write dnstap streams to, e.g. '127.0.0.1:5555' -simple-random-sampling-n int
     	only capture random 1-out-of-N dnstap messages, 0 disables sampling -unix-socket-path string